stchan/PdfScribe/README.md

 ## Release notes
 #### v1.0.9
-* Redmon modification for issue #17 by @tahoop (Dialog box for filename not appearing) with thanks to @tahoop.
+* Redmon modification for issue #17 by @tahoop (Dialog box for filename not appearing).
 #### v1.0.8
 * Fix for issue #26 (bug with filename containing unicode/utf8 letters)
 #### v1.0.7